What is Google Lens?

 “If you’re doing everything right, if your content is findable in search, if you have images on your content, and those images are relevant, then we can guide people to those images or to your content.”

-So, if you’re already following good SEO practices on your images and content, then your website is likely to be picked up by Google Lens searches anyway.
+So, if you’re already following good SEO practices, then your website is likely to be picked up anyway.
+Here are some particular areas to focus on to help your appear in Google Lens searches.

-It’s also a good idea to make sure you have relevant quality photos on your website.
+Make sure you have relevant quality photos on your website that can then show up in a Lens search.
 Whether you have a great recipe for Kung Pao Chicken, sell beautiful handbags, or provide educational information, using images to highlight your content is advantageous.
 Not only is it more visually pleasing, it will help Google Lens match similar reverse image searches with your content, increasing your chances of showing up in search results.

 Conclusion